MLB Rumors: Swamped With Injuries, Yankee GM Brian Cashman May Call Up Justus Sheffield Before Rosters Expand

 — MLB Pipeline (@MLBPipeline) August 9, 2018

 It gets worse, as reported by Newsday.
 Closer Aroldis Chapman has been dealing with what a month ago was cited as a minor problem, that is now maybe back problems and left knee tendinitis according to manager Aaron Boone as reported by NJ.com.
-His velocity is at it’s low point for the season, he has had two closing situation meltdowns, and his loss of command is an issue according to Boone.
+His velocity is at its low point for the season, he has had two closing situation meltdowns, and his loss of command is an issue according to Boone.
 There’s more.
 Neil Walker was out of the lineup last night and will likely miss today’s game as well with what Boone described as “neck issues and sickness.”

 Yes please – Why Yankees' Brian Cashman needs Justus Sheffield in the majors … now https://t.co/LZwtBmyJs4 pic.twitter.com/oaWXIPf2bO